 I received my PhD in Genetics in 2000 at the Universidade de Santiago de Compostela, studying the evolutionary history of endogenous retroviruses in both Drosophila and humans.
 Then, I joined the Instituto de Biologia Molecular e Celular (IBMC), Universidade do Porto, as a postdoctoral researcher, working on the evolution of regulatory sequences in Drosophila.
 My work on these subjects gave rise to some publications in high-impact journals, such as Science or Molecular Biology and Evolution.
 By mid-2003, I joined the Spanish National Genotyping Center (CeGen) at the Universidade de Santiago de Compostela to lead a pilot study on genetics of mental disorders.
 From 2006 to 2011, I was a senior researcher under the Isidro Parga Pondal program at the Fundación Pública Galega de Medicina Xenómica.
 During this period, I got my first grant as a Principal Investigator (FIS call 2005), and established my own research group on genetics of psychiatric diseases.
 Since 2012, I am a senior researcher under the Miguel Servet program at the Instituto de Investigación Sanitaria de Santiago de Compostela (IDIS).
 Currently, I lead the Emerging Team on Psychiatric Genetics at IDIS, a multidisciplinary research group formed by geneticists and clinical psychiatrists.
 Part of my research on psychiatric genetics has been published in high-impact journals, such as Nature, Molecular Psychiatry, Biological Psychiatry or Human Molecular Genetics.
-During these years, I have been acting as a Reviewer for many journals, such as New England Journal of Medicine, Schizophrenia Bulletin, Schizophrenia Research or Journal of Psychiatric Research, as you can see in my Publons profile.
+During these years, I have been acting as a Reviewer for many journals, such as New England Journal of Medicine, Molecular Psychiatry, Schizophrenia Bulletin, Schizophrenia Research or Journal of Psychiatric Research, as you can see in my Publons profile.